 How do I know how much my vendor will receive?

-- The amount we disburse to your vendor will be displayed on the payment details screen after the payment is deposited.
+- We'll show the amount we disburse to your vendor on the payment details screen after the payment is deposited.

 Can I combine international payments?

 - Yes, international payments to the same vendor can be combined.